NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 future = self._client.call_async(req)
 rclpy.spin_until_future_complete(self._node, future)
 ```

+>💡 Tip : At this point you can also test your method by calling it from the main loop of the node, try to start and stop the conveyor belt and see if everything is working !

 The `PickAndPlaceExecutor` class is responsible for controlling the robot's task.
 It is initialized with the parameters passed to the node and creates two action clients to control the robot's and tool's movements.

 ```python